kcelik369/Project4_Team6/README.md

 Overall, the models evaluated showed strong predictive capabilities in training data, where they demonstrated higher accuracy rates.
 However, they tend to perform better at predicting class 0 (non-survival) instances compared to class 1 (survival) instances across all models.
 This discrepancy could be attributed to several factors, including class imbalance, feature representation, and model complexity.

 Interestingly, both the random forest and decision tree classifiers achieved a remarkable 100% accuracy on the training data.
 This outcome suggests that these models may have overfit the training data.
 As a result, they may struggle to perform as well on unseen data, leading to lower accuracy rates in testing.

+**Classification & Neural Network Model**
+Two classifications and one neural network model were used in Data Model Optimization.
+The `CatBoost` and `AdaBoost` classifiers were used. `CatBoost` is a gradient-boosting library that's particularly effective for categorical data. `AdaBoost` is short for Adaptive Boosting and is a machine-learning algorithm used for classification tasks.
+It is an ensemble learning method that combines multiple weak learners to create a strong learner.

+`CatBoost` was initialized and iterations were set to 500.
+Step size was controlled at each iteration during the gradient boosting process.
+We then train, predict, and evaluate the model to get an accuracy of *0.86 or 85%.
+This turns out to be our best-performing model.*

+`AdaBoost` is later implemented using sci-kit learn as well.
+We generate a synthetic classification dataset that creates 1000 samples with 4 features, 2 of which are informative for classification.
+We then train, predict, and evaluate the model to get an accuracy of 0.84.

+The neural network model using TensorFlow's Keras API was used.
+We set up input features, layer sizes and created a new sequential neural network model.
+We then added the first layer and set the activation to ReLu (Rectified Linear Unit), which is commonly used in hidden layers to introduce non-linearity.
+The second, third, and output layers activations were all set to sigmoid.
+Sigmoid functions are often used in hidden layers for binary classification problems.
+Sigmoid is also chosen in the output layer because the problem is a binary classification, where the output needs to be between 0 and 1.

+We print a summary of the model, including the layers, their output shapes, and the number of trainable parameters in the model.
+It provides a concise overview of the model architecture.
+We then compile and fit the model to get an accuracy of 0.83.

 **TO DO**
 GitHub repository is free of unnecessary files and folders and has an appropriate .gitignore in use (10 points)